-Democrats divided over impeachment as Pelosi backs go-slow approach

-(CNN)House Democrats engaged in a series of lengthy debates Monday behind closed doors over whether to begin a formal impeachment inquiry to respond to President Donald Trump's rejection of their subpoenas, even as Speaker Nancy Pelosi made clear that she is pursuing a deliberative approach.
+Key Democrats pressure Pelosi for impeachment

+House Judiciary Chairman Jerry Nadler discussed with Pelosi the advantages of an impeachment inquiry in terms of adding weight to a court case, according to a source with direct knowledge.
+Nadler, whose committee has been on the front lines of investigating the findings from within special counsel Robert Mueller's report, broached the topic with Pelosi because several members of his committee have been pressing to open an inquiry.

+Pelosi made clear to Nadler that Democratic-led investigations won a key court case earlier Monday and their approach is getting results, according to the source.
+Pelosi made a similar case at the larger Democratic meeting and Nadler agreed with that approach when they met.

-The tensions displayed behind closed doors underscore the growing divide within the caucus about how to proceed in the face of White House resistance to all its demands, as Pelosi and her top confidants argue that acting with too much haste would be a gift to their political foes while a faction of Democrats push them to take a tougher stand against what they call a lawless President.
+The tensions displayed behind closed doors underscore the growing divide within the caucus about how to proceed in the face of White House resistance to all its demands, as Pelosi and some of her top confidants argue that acting with too much haste would be a gift to their political foes while a growing faction of Democrats -- that now includes several high-profile and high-ranking members -- push them to take a tougher stand against what they call a lawless President.

+House Intelligence Chairman Adam Schiff, who has been skeptical of impeachment, told CNN on Tuesday morning that the "case gets stronger the more they stonewall."

+House Budget Chairman John Yarmuth said Tuesday morning that waiting until the fall would be "too late" to begin an impeachment inquiry, telling CNN, "I think it's time" to begin the proceedings.

 The renewed divisions came as the administration has continued to rebuff congressional demands for documents and testimony, including from former White House counsel Don McGahn, who the White House has directed not to testify before the House Judiciary Committee on Tuesday.